 STAFF: The waiver will not violate specific guidelines of Plan 2040.
 Community form Goal 1, Policy seeks to ensure an appropriate transition between uses that are substantially different in scale and intensity or density of development.
 The transition may be achieved through methods such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions and setback requirements.
 Policy 12 calls for the parking, loading and delivery areas located adjacent to residential areas to minimize adverse impacts from noise, lights, and other potential impacts.
-The overlap will not result in any adverse impacts upon adjacent property or future residents as sufficient open space is provided within the development.
+The encroachment will not reduce the required plantings or screening requirements and will continue to ensure that visual intrusions are minimized.